chriswayg/tor-server/README.md

 [![](https://images.microbadger.com/badges/image/chriswayg/tor-server.svg)](https://microbadger.com/images/chriswayg/tor-server)

 #### A complete, efficient and secure Tor relay server Docker image
-*This docker image will update automatically each time the Debian Stretch base image is updated and install the latest current stable version of Tor server.
+*This docker image will install the latest current stable version of Tor server.
 It will run Tor as an unprivileged regular user, as recommended by torproject.org.*

 It includes the latest Tor Debian package from torproject.org which is installed and configured according the Tor project recommendations.
 Additionally it can be run as a hidden bridge using and obfs4proy as well as meek.